iivanoo/covid-apps-observer/data/data_us/reports/resources/com.mend.android.telemedicine___3.04/report.md

 > My appointments are safe and sound while being private<br> :date: __2020-06-25 21:49:10__

 > Convient for DR'S visits.<br> :date: __2020-06-11 00:42:06__

-> Staff is helpful and appointment was punctual.
-The physician was thorough, knowledgable and considerate.<br> :date: __2020-05-23 08:55:46__